 Most people assume that plumbers should only be called out if there is a water leak or your drains are clogged.
-However, according to our author today ATLG Plumber Sunshine Coast, there are some other jobs that you should call a plumber to handle.
+However, there are some other jobs that you should call a plumber to handle.
 Surprisingly, there are many homeowners who do not know when they should call a plumber for something other than a water leak.

 Hot Water Heaters

 A lot of homeowners may assume that when their hot water heater breaks they need to call an electrician.
 This is actually a misconception because plumbers are actually the professionals you should be calling.
 A water heater works with your home’s electrics and the plumbing system.
 Calling a plumber is recommended because they understand how the water heater will affect the plumbing and they will be able to fix the underlying problems.